jaredhuling/oem/cran-comments.md

 ## New Maintainer for 'oem'

+Added more thorough description to the description file.

 Jared Huling will be taking over Bin Dai's role of the maintainer of the oem package.

 ## Test environments